CSS Viewport Units: A Quick Start — SitePoint

 Create Perfectly Fitting Headlines

-You have probably heard about, or used, the FitText jQuery plugin.
-You can use this plugin to scale your headlines in such a way that they take up all the width of the parent element.
-As I mentioned earlier, the value of viewport units changes directly based on the size of the viewport.
+The FitText jQuery plugin can be used to scale headlines in such a way that they take up all the width of the parent element.
+As we mentioned earlier, the value of viewport units changes directly based on the size of the viewport.
 This means that if you use viewport units to set the

-font-size for your headings, they will fit perfectly on the screen.
+font-size for your headings, they’ll fit perfectly on the screen.
 Whenever the viewport width changes, the browser will also automatically scale the headline text appropriately.
 The only thing that you need to do is figure out the right initial value for the

 font-size in terms of viewport units.